The startup behind that deep-fake David Beckham video just raised $3M – TechCrunch

 The campaign was a joint collaboration between RG/A, Ridley Scott Associates and the clever video startup Synthesia, for Malaria No More.

-And it turns out there’s a huge commercial imperative over this cool technology.
+And it turns out, there’s a huge commercial imperative over this cool technology.

 Video production today is highly unscaleable.
 It’s a physical process with many cameras, many studios and many actors.
-Once a marketing, product or entertainment video has been shot it’s very difficult to quickly and affordably edit the creative or translate into different languages.
+Once a marketing, product or entertainment video has been shot, it’s very difficult to quickly and affordably edit the creative or translate into different languages.

 As co-founder Victor Riparbelli Rasmussen tells me: “We believe generating semi or fully artificial video is more efficient.
 This digital creation process is already the industry standard with images through applications like PhotoShop.
 We’re enabling the same for video.”